Sports News | Please Listen to Our 'Mann Ki Baat': Wrestlers to PM Modi | LatestLY

 The Sports Ministry has not yet made public the findings of six-member oversight panel that submitted its report on April 5.

-The wresters on Wednesday said they are surprised that PM Modi felicitates them and clicks pictures with them when they win medals but now he has turned a blind eye to their plight when they are on road, seeking justice.
+The wrestlers said they are surprised that PM Modi felicitates them and clicks pictures with them when they win medals but now he has turned a blind eye to their plight when they are on road, seeking justice.

 "Maybe our truth is not reaching him, so we want to meet him and let him know our issues."

 An emotional World championship medallist Vinesh Phogat said,"we don't have the (telephone) numbers (of relevant people) by which we can reach out to him so we are appealing to PM Modi through media to raise issues.
-Maybe he can then listen to your cries.
-Our souls are almost dead, maybe he will see."
+Maybe he can then listen to our cries.
+Our souls are almost dead, maybe he will notice."

 Tokyo Games bronze medallist Bajrang also appealed to the PM.